Im-Rises/cTwinPrimeNumberParallel/README.md

 Each parallel version of the algoithm has been modified to work with small ranges.

-The original algorithm from Peter Pacheco for its book `from Parallel Programming in C with MPI and OpenMP` seems to have an issue calculating the prime numbers in a range smaller than 10 with 4 processes, it returns 5 prime numbers instead of 4.
+The original algorithm from Michael Quinn's book `Parallel Programming in C with MPI and OpenMP` seems to have an issue calculating the prime numbers in a range smaller than 10 with 4 processes, it returns 5 prime numbers instead of 4.
 The modified algorithm is the following: